Data Science for Economists

 col_select = c("name", "year", "wind", "pressure"))Key advantages:

-col_types headaches)duckplyr uses DuckDB as a backend for dplyr – same syntax, dramatically faster on large data:
+col_types headaches)duckplyr uses DuckDB (database engine designed for data analysis) as a backend for dplyr – same syntax, dramatically faster on large data:

 library(arrow)